armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

    ?enabledTLSProtocols=TLSv1.2
    ```

-   Note that this only fixes communication between Armory Enterprise and MySQL.
+   Note that this only fixes communication between Armory CD and MySQL.

    See [MySQL communication failure when using TSL1.1](https://support.armory.io/support?id=kb_article&sysparm_article=KB0010376) for more information.

 ### Kubernetes version for deployment targets

-Armory Enterprise 2.26 no longer supports Kubernetes deployment targets prior to version 1.16.
+Armory CD 2.26 no longer supports Kubernetes deployment targets prior to version 1.16.

 **Impact**